 I also want to share with you some techniques which will stimulate your own creative process.

-Hopefully, these ten ideas will get your imagination started.
+These ten ideas will get your imagination started.

 10. Photograph Something You’ve Never Tried Before